sboral1212/floating-plate-viscoelastic-foundation/README.md

 The repository includes:

 - Neural network model implementation
-- Supporting scripts and data required to reproduce the Appendix results
+- Supporting scripts and data required to reproduce the NN results
 - Example configurations used in the paper

 This version is intended as a **minimal reproducible framework** corresponding to the published article.